Batik Makassarese Costume

 By 1611, most of the Makasar and Bugis kingdoms had converted to Christianity.
 Currently, the Makassar are almost entirely Muslim, but some ancient pre-Islamic traditions are still alive and well in the more remote parts of the province.

 Differences between the Buginese and Makassar Peoples

 Because these people were notably rebellious against the Dutch colonial authorities, once the Sultanate of Makassar fell under the control of the Dutch colonial authorities, all potential was gone.
-Conflicts are inevitable whenever these people come into contact with the Dutch colonial authorities.
+Conflicts are inevitable whenever these people contact the Dutch colonial authorities.
 Several famous people concentrated in Gowa Regency, such as Karaeng Galesong, who stood firm against the Japanese occupation and relocated to Central Java.

-The conquest of kingdoms such as Bone State and Wajo Kingdom by the Sultanate of Gowa gave rise to the notion that the Buginese and Makassar people are racially kindred, which is supported by archaeological evidence.
+The conquest of kingdoms such as Bone State and Wajo Kingdom by the Sultanate of Gowa gave rise to the notion that the Buginese and Makassar people are racially kindred, supported by archaeological evidence.